Operator scaling: theory and applications: Symbolic matrices with polynomial entries and non-commutative rank

 After our work, Derksen and Makam \cite{derksen2015} obtained polynomial degree bounds for the left-right action over any field!
 Using this bound, Ivanyos, Qiao and Subrahmanyam \cite{IQS15b} designed a completely different deterministic polynomial time algorithm for SINGULAR that works over all fields.
 This algorithm has a combinatorial/linear algebraic flavor, and has several important advantages over our algorithm, but also some limitations in comparison.
 One clear advantage is of course that it works over every field.
 Another is that this algorithm can {\em certify} the non-commutative singularity of an input $L$ over $\Fxx$ by outputting a shrunk subspace when one exists!
 On the other hand, over the rationals, our algorithm computes capacity, and finds an operator scaling which is doubly stochastic.

-Using some of the techniques developed in the IQS paper, Bl\"{a}ser, Jindal and Pandey \cite{BlaserJP16} designed a deterministic PTAS for the commutative rank i.e. a $(1+\eps)$-approximation algorithm which runs in deterministic $n^{O(1/\eps)}$ time.
-This improves the factor-$2$ approximation algorithm given in this paper,.
+Using some of the techniques developed in \cite{IQS2015, IQS15b}, Bl\"{a}ser, Jindal and Pandey \cite{BlaserJP16} designed a deterministic PTAS for the commutative rank i.e. a $(1+\eps)$-approximation algorithm which runs in deterministic $n^{O(1/\eps)}$ time.
+This improves the factor-$2$ approximation algorithm given in this paper.

-Finally, as mentioned above, in a subsequent paper \cite{GGOW2}, we use the techniques and results of this paper to give new algorithmic results in the theory of Brascamp-Lieb inequalities.
-This connection also further highlights the potential of the operator scaling algorithm in optimization.